aws-samples/aws-hpc-recipes/recipes/pcs/cluster_dns/docs/security.md

 The policy also uses `Null` conditions to require all three context keys to be present.
-`ForAllValues` evaluates to true when its key is absent from the request, so without the `Null` guards a request shape that omitted a key would satisfy the restrictions without meeting them.
+`ForAllValues` evaluates to true when its key is absent from the request, so without the `Null` guards a request that omitted a key would satisfy the restrictions without meeting them.

 The node role holds no `route53:ListResourceRecordSets`.
 The script never lists records, and removing the grant takes away an easy way to enumerate every node name and address in the